Figuring out how to clean baby bottles is one of the first duties you’ll encounter as a new parent.

 Microwave/ steam sterilize – The quickest and easiest method of sterilization is to steam the bottles in the microwave or with an electric sterilizer.
-With a water filled sterilizer or steam bags, your bottles can be sterilized in around 5 minutes.
-As steam is used, there is not chemical aftertaste or smell from the process.
+With a water-filled sterilizer or steam bags, your bottles can be sterilized in around 5 minutes.
+As steam is used, there is no chemical aftertaste or smell from the process.

 Recommended: Tommee Tippee Microwave Sterilizer

 This Tommee Tippee sterilizer is large and roomy enough to fit a lot of equipment.
 It will accommodate any baby bottle around 5inches tall (9oz bottles) as well as pacifiers, and breast pump parts.
 Simply pop in a small measure of water and pop into the microwave for 4-8 minutes, and that’s sanitation taken care of.
 It also comes with some small tongs to transfer your bottles to a drying rack or storage, preventing re-contamination from your hands.